roliveira81/CI-MS4-T4H-Portal/README.md

 - Intuitive and responsive Navigation menu
 - About section on Home page to read the band concept
 - Shows section on Home page to read the upcoming concert dates
-- Media section with an interactive lightbox with images and Youtube embed live performance videos
+- Media section with an interactive lightbox with images and Youtube embedded live performance videos
 - Merch page with available band merchandise
 - Login page with form
 - Profile/account page
 - Checkout page
 - Order history and status page
-- Footer element with social media icon links.
+- Footer element with social media links.
 - Ability for admin user to add, update and delete concert date entries.
 - Ability for admin to add, update and delete stock merch entries.
 - Ability for admin to update orders delivery status.